fxpio/foxy/README.md

 License
 -------

-This composer plugin is under the MIT license.
+Foxy is under the MIT license.
 See the complete license in:

 [LICENSE](LICENSE)